Effective Differential L\"uroth's Theorem: Reduction to a polynomial ring and degree bound

 \subsection{Degree bounds}

-From Proposition \ref{M1M2}, in order to estimate the degree of a L\"uroth generator it suffices to know the degree of the minimal polynomial $M$.
-For this, we will interpret $M$ as an eliminating polynomial for the algebraic variety $\V$ under a suitable linear projection.
+In order to estimate the degree of a minimal polynomial $M(x_1,\dots,x_n, u)\in \fP$ as in the previous section and, therefore, by Proposition \ref{M1M2}, also the degree of a L\"uroth generator of $\cG/\cF$, we will relate $M$ to an eliminating polynomial for the algebraic variety $\V$ under a suitable linear projection.